cristianmatache/ShareRoom/README.md

 2. Always save new npm packages `npm install -s {package_name}`. **The `-s` flag is really important because it adds the package to the packages.json file wich is the dependencies list**

 ## Development
-1. Run `ionic serve` to run the development environment.
+1. Run `ionic serve -p some_port` to run the development environment(everyone needs to work on different ports).
 You can use `ionic serve --lab` to see all platforms side by side
 2. Every time you install a new package **don't forget** about the `-s` flag
-3. If you work on labs you need ssh tunnelling in order for the thing to work `ssh username@146.169.46.124 -L 8100:localhost:8100`
+3. If you work on labs you need ssh tunnelling in order for the thing to work `ssh username@146.169.46.124 -L some_port:localhost:some_port`

 ## Technologies
 We will be using the following technologies: